-- Represented alcoholic beverage distributor in trademark opposition proceeding at the TTAB
+- Successfully defended alcoholic beverage distributor against priority claims in trademark opposition proceeding at the TTAB.

 - Mock Trial Coach for Bishop Eustace High School (2014-2015)